ggarek/debug-dude/README.md

 # debug-dude
-Thin wrapper around visionmedia`s debug
+A thin wrapper around visionmedia`s debug

-It exposes a factory having same API as visionmedia`s debug, but returns an object with several logger instances.
+It exposes a factory having same signature as visionmedia`s debug, but returns an object with several logger instances.

 # How to use (es6)
 ```